Folsom Lake State Recreation Area: History

-Native Americans of the Maidu or Nisenan tribe inhabited the land around Folsom Lake for thousands of years.
+Native Americans of the Maidu and Nisenan tribes inhabited the land around Folsom Lake for thousands of years.
 During the winter, they lived in permanent villages around the American River and in the summer made temporary homes made of bark.
 The Nisenan used local resources found around the lake like acorns and berries to trade with coastal tribes.
 They wove their baskets from willow, redbud, tule, milkweed, sedge grass and native grapevine.
 In 1848, the California Gold Rush began and most of the Nisenan land was given away.
 The Nisenan became overwhelmed and their population was severely decimated due to diseases.
 However, some survived and still live in surrounding reservations.

-The Folsom Lake Area was also a significant mining site during the California Gold Rush of 1849.
+The Folsom Lake area was also a significant mining site during the California Gold Rush of 1849.
 During recent drought years, water levels had been so low at Folsom Lake that the old mining town of Mormon Island was revealed.
 Mormon Island was a sandbar about 300 feet long where gold was found by members of the Mormon Battalion.
 When news of gold discovery spread, Mormon Island grew and gained a population of up to 2,500 people by 1853.
 However, By the 1940s, very few families were left in the area due to fire, diminished gold, and a new railroad.

 The Natoma Water Company was formed in 1851 by local miners to construct a 20-mile ditch that would supply water for miners seeking gold.
 The ditch started up by the new salmon falls bridge and reached down to Granite City, which today is named Folsom.
-The ditch was named the "Natoma Ditch" and it cost around $175,000 to build.
+The ditch was named the "Natomas Ditch" and it cost around $175,000 to build.
 In 1912 the Natoma Water Company lined 13,000 feet of the ditch with concrete.
 In 1953 the government bought most area to build Folsom Lake.
 The Natoma Water Company is now called Natoma Company.